The Vim logo, licensed under the VIM LICENSE

 Toggle between command and insert(/edit) mode

-• a works like i, but appends, ie it moves to the end of the cursor
+• a works like i, but appends; it is for inserting text at the end of the cursor

-• A and I works like they lowercase counterpart, but work on a line-basis, and not character basis
+A and I work like their lowercase counterpart, but on a line basis, and not a character basis.

 Once we know how to open the editor and insert text, it would be nice to be able to save the changes (or dismiss them) and close the editor, which seems to be one of the most asked questions about vim